itstrangvu/trangs/content/blog/ideal-work-environment.md

 ### Give (radically candid) feedback along the way

+There should be a possibility to give radically candid feedback anytime.
 We can hop on a 1on1 call/chat anytime.

 ### Make a space for cross-functional teams

-Ping-pong between designer and developer.
+Ping-pong between designer and developer and have enough autonomy/accountability.

 ### Look back and celebrate